Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/02-Edge-AI-ZCU104/README.md

 1. Use the common image and create the DTB file according to the XSA file exported from step1.
 2. Package the platform.
-3. Run several test applications including Vitis AI applications on this customized platform to test it.
+3. Run several test applications on this customized platform to test it.

 ## Custom Platform Planning

 The platform should be able to run the following applications:

 - Vitis acceleration examples like Vector Addition
-- Vitis AI applications

 Vadd application requires 1x clock, 1x interrupt, 1x M_AXI for kernel control, and 1x S_AXI for memory access.

-Because Vitis AI applications integrate DPU as RTL kernel, they require two clocks: `clk` and `clk2x`.
-You can set them at 200 MHz and 400 MHz clocks for easy timing closure.
-One interrupt is required, and because the DPU is a memory-hungry IP, the platform must provide multiple AXI HP interfaces.

 On the software side, the platform should provide XRT and ZOCL packages.
 The host application can use the XRT OpenCL API to control the kernel.
-The Vitis AI software framework can control the DPU with XRT.
 ZOCL is the kernel module that communicates with acceleration kernels.
-It needs a device tree node and other Vitis AI dependencies, so these should be added.
+It needs a device tree node and other dependencies, so these should be added.
 The common image provided by AMD is loaded with these features.
-Besides these common features, you can also add GCC compilers for application native compilation and mesa-mega driver for Vitis AI demo applications.
+Besides these common features, you can also add GCC compilers for application native compilation.
 Additionally, you can replace the dropbear with openssh so that the network speed can be faster.

 ## Step-by-Step Tutorial